International Yoga Teachers‘ Training - 4 weeks’ intensive -

 |8.00-10.00 p.m.||Evening Meditation, Chanting, Lecture|

-Upon completion of course and exam you will be awarded a yoga teachers certificate by the Yoga Vidya Teachers Association.
-This certificate enjoys wide recognition.
+Upon completion of the 4-Week-Intensive TTC course and exam you will be awarded a yoga teachers certificate by the Yoga Vidya Teachers Association (BYV).
+This certificate enjoys wide recognition and you are also eligible for the RYT 200 hour Yoga Alliance registration.

-There are two nutritious lacto-vegetarian meals every day (brunch at 11.00 a.m. and dinner at 6.10 p.m.).
-The meals are prepared with love and care; all ingredients are strictly organic.
+There are two organic nutritious lacto-vegetarian/vegan meals every day (brunch at 11.00 a.m. and dinner at 6.10 p.m.).
+The meals are served buffet-style and include both hot and cold dishes, and are prepared with love and care; all ingredients are strictly organic.
 If you have special requests, please notify us at least one week in advance.

-Fridays are reserved for your leisure, from 9.30 a.m. to 8.00 p.m..
-There will be no classes.
-You may seize the time for walks, cycling tours, swimming, sauna, trips into the country and relaxation.
+Fridays are reserved for your leisure, from 9.30 a.m. to 8.00 p.m. there will be no classes.
+You can use the time for walks, cycling tours, swimming, saunas, trips into the country and relaxation.

-A basic knowledge of asanas and the philosophy of Yoga is required.
+A basic knowledge of asanas and the philosophy of yoga is helpful.
 You need not be an advanced student to attend the Yoga Vidya Teachers' Training Course.
-However, the Course is demanding and requires your discipline.
+However, the course is demanding and requires your discipline.
 Participation in all classes, lectures and seminars is mandatory.
-Meat, fish, eggs, tobacco, caffein and alcoholic beverages are strictly forbidden during the course.
-Additionally, we recommend to read "The Complete Illustrated Book of Yoga" by Swami Vishnu-Devananda before entering the course.
+Meat, fish, eggs, tobacco, caffeine and alcoholic beverages are strictly forbidden during the course.
+Additionally, we recommend you read "The Complete Illustrated Book of Yoga" by Swami Vishnu-Devananda before entering the course.

 Arrival and Departure

 Arrival time on the starting day is 1.00 p.m., your room will be ready from 3.00 p.m. onwards.
-There is a Yoga class at 4.15 p.m. and dinner at 5.30 p.m.
+There is a yoga class at 4.15 p.m. and dinner at 5.30 p.m.
 The course will officially commence at 7.00 p.m.
 Departure time on the final day is 1.00 p.m.
 Due to the intensity of training it won´t be possible to arrive later or depart earlier, or to miss a day in between.
-There is a shuttle service from the train station in Horn-Bad Meinberg (if please notify us at least 3 days prior to arrival).
+There is a shuttle service from the train station in Horn-Bad Meinberg (if you plan to use this please notify us at least 3 days prior to arrival).

 What you should bring